 Affirmative outreach methods are expansive and may vary depending on such variables as identified deficiencies and establishment of goals, labor force availability, as well as the position and the grade, salary and recruitment resources.
 Some outreach methods that have proven beneficial over the years are:

-- Establishing professional working relationships with community based organizations professional associations, business and community leaders.
+- Establishing and maintaining professional working relationships with community-based organizations professional associations, business and community leaders.

 - Networking with business to be accessible to meet those individuals who may be resources.

-- Participation and attendance at minority and women professional association annual conferences..
-Reaching out via participation and attendance of professional conferences, monthly meetings, and other venues facilitating professional networking and access to information.
+- Participation and attendance at underrepresented communities and women professional associations and annual conferences.
+Reaching out to potential applicants; via involvement and presence at professional conferences, monthly meetings, and other venues facilitating professional networking and access to information and prospective applicants.

-- Active membership and participation on community boards, CBO’s and minority professional associations.
+- Active membership and participation on community boards, Community Based Organization (CBO) and underrepresented communities and women professional associations.